BACK PAIN CAUSES, SIGNS, SYMPTOMS & BEST TREATMENT OPTIONS

 Severe back pain is a sign of urgent back issues.
-It may result from a vertebral compression fracture, broken spinal bone, or a severe slipped disc such as severe disc herniation, extrusion, or fragmentation.
+It may result from a vertebral compression fracture, broken spinal bone, or a painful slipped disc such as severe disc herniation, extrusion, or fragmentation.

 Are You Having Problems With Your Bowels Or Urination?